The other day I saw this great chart by Tomasz Tunguz on churn:

 We’ll call this customer Tim.

-Here was the feedback we received from Tim when he cancelled his account:
+Here was the feedback we received from Tim when he canceled his account:

 Comments: “Not using anymore”